brillout/esm-cjs-interop-playground/readme.md

-List of ESM-CJS interoperability issues known to Vite Team.
+List of ESM-CJS interoperability issues known to the Vite Team.

 # Observation 1